MarvNC/light-novel-naming-scheme/readme.md

 ### Components

 - `[Author]`
   - The author of the light novel.
-If the release is in Japanese, the author's name should be in Japanese name order and spelled as originally published.
+    - If the release is in Japanese, the author's name should be in Japanese name order with whitespace removed for consistency, as Japanese sources are inconsistent with this.
-    In English, the author's name should be in English name order.
+    - In English, the author's name should be in English name order.
 - `yyyymmdd`
   - The earliest known release date of the light novel in the format `yyyymmdd`.
     For example, `20241014` would be October 14, 2024.
 This is done to ensure